Bull market aging but still has juice to break record

 “Bull markets just don’t die of old age, they die of recessions and economic slowdowns,” said Art Hogan, chief market strategist at B. Riley FBR in New York.

-The S&P 500 index .SPX has rallied nearly 305 percent since hitting a closing low of 676.53 on March 9, 2009, in large part due to the U.S. Federal Reserve's low interest rate policy in the wake of the financial crisis.
+The S&P 500 index has rallied nearly 305 percent since hitting a closing low of 676.53 on March 9, 2009, in large part due to the U.S. Federal Reserve’s low interest rate policy in the wake of the financial crisis.

 (GRAPHIC: S&P 500 vs 10-yr Yield during bull market - reut.rs/2FlB2ZF)

-The gains since, uninterrupted by a decline of 20 percent or more, rank this bull market as the second longest ever and about 6 months behind the bull run from October 1990 to March 2000 during the tech boom.
+The gains since, uninterrupted by a decline of 20 percent or more, rank this bull market as the second longest ever and about six months behind the bull run from October 1990 to March 2000 during the tech boom.

 Gains are expected to continue as global economies are in a period of synchronized growth after years of dealing with the aftereffects of the Great Recession.
 Also expected to boost equities are improving corporate earnings, aided by a tax overhaul in Washington, which has reduced what was seen by many as stretched valuations.